SAP-samples/teched2023-IN260/exercises/ex4/README.md

 Let's add the functionality to create a task for the user.

 - [ ] 🔨 **Implement the `void createTask(goal, title)` method to create a task related to the given goal in the remote service.**
-  - Use the `GoalTask_101` entity to create a new task
+  - Use the `GoalTask_101` entity to create a new task.
-  - Make sure to use the `id` of the goal as `objId` property of the task
+  - Make sure to use the `id` of the goal as `objId` property of the task.
-  - Chose a number for the `done` percentage property that makes sense to you
+  - Chose a number for the `done` percentage property that makes sense to you.

 <details><summary>Click here to view the solution.</summary>